 I think you probably know the answer to that. 🙂

 These are so fun, and are perfect for tiger-themed baby showers, Halloween parties, or any time you want a delicious fall treat that’s going to make people feel nostalgic about.
-I know Oreos do that for me.

-- 8 ounce bag mini Oreos, minus 12 for garnish
+- 8 ounce bag mini Oreos minus 12 for garnish

-- 4 tablespoons unsalted butter, melted
+- 4 tablespoons unsalted butter melted

-- pinch of salt
+- 1/8 teaspoon salt

-- 8 ounces ⅓ less fat neufchatel cream cheese, softened
+- 8 ounces cream cheese softened

-- ¾ cup brown sugar, packed
+- 3/4 cup brown sugar packed

-- 1 large egg, room temperature
+- 1 large egg room temperature

-- 1 tablespoon Greek yogurt or sour cream (full fat)
+- 1 tablespoon Greek yogurt or sour cream full fat

 - 1 teaspoon pure vanilla extract

-- ¼ teaspoon pumpkin pie spice
+- 1/4 teaspoon homemade pumpkin pie spice or store bought

-- ¼ teaspoon ground cinnamon
+- 1/4 teaspoon ground cinnamon

 - 2 tablespoons reserved Oreo cookie crumbs